 Loan Words and Calque

-• Foreign words with the same spelling: a borrowed word of a foreign language that its orthography stays the same.
+Foreign words with the same spelling: a word is borrowed from a foreign language and its orthography stays the same.

 Umbrella from (Italian) to (English)